Neural Circuits and Mechanisms Underlying Chronic Pain

 The effective management of pain continues to be a major challenge for all societies in large part because pain treatments remain inadequate.
 A better understanding of the neural mechanisms that cause pain is critical if we want to identify and develop more effective treatments.

 We use cutting edge approaches to better understand how the dorsal horn circuitry processes somatosensory information and gives rise to chronic pain.
-We are also actively identifying and developing novel gene therapies to treat intractable pain.
+We are actively pursuing the development of novel strategies to treat intractable pain.

 Neural Circuits Controlling Movement in Parkinson’s Disease.

 Parkinson’s disease (PD) is caused by the progressive loss of substantia nigra pars compacta dopamine neurons and is characterized by motor deficits such as akinesia (no movement) and bradykinesia (slowed movement).
-The resulting decrease in dopamine released into the dorsal striatum contributes to the motor symptoms in PD through by altering the output of striatal direct and indirect pathway spiny projection neurons.
+The decrease in dorsal striatum dopamine signaling contributes to the motor symptoms in PD by altering the relative output of striatal direct and indirect pathway spiny projection neurons.